 Time to Know, a global edtech company, named our editor Matthew Lynch as one of the “Top 10 Digital Learning Thought Leaders to Follow Right Now.”

-Getting Smart named our editor Matthew Lynch as one of the top thought leaders to follow on Twitter in 2017.
+In July 2017, Getting Smart named our @AdvocateforEd account as one of the best Twitters feeds to follow for EdTech News & Media.
+It also named our editor Matthew Lynch as one of the education thought leaders to follow on Twitter.

 The Edvocate has been featured on the Teachers of Tomorrow’s 2017 List of the Top 50 Teacher Websites for Seriously Dedicated Educators.